Research Support

 Fund-raising Goals

 The kinds of breakthroughs and new modalities we intend to target require a major financial commitment.
-Our immediate goal is to raise a minimum of $250,000 before beginning to allocate funds to specific programs.
+Our immediate goal was to raise a minimum of $250,000 before beginning to allocate funds to specific programs.
+Having achieved that, we have begun to fund programs matching the Foundation's objectives for supporting cancer research.